Now Reading

 “‘You’ll know me again when you see me,’ said the baby, ‘but never, never again will you be able to look me in the face.
 And now you can go.’

-“Fierce light shot from his eyes, and he blew at Jakhals with all his might; his breath was like a burning flame, and Jakhals, half dead with frightenness, gave a great howl and fled away over the vlakte.
+“Fierce light shot from his eyes, and he blew at Jakhals with all his might; his breath was like a burning flame, and Jakhals, half dead with fright, gave a great howl and fled away over the vlakte.

 “From that day, my baasjes, he has a black stripe right down his back to the tip of his tail.
 And he cannot bear the Sun, but hides away all day with shut eyes, and only at night when the Old Man with the bright armpits has gone to sleep, does he come out to hunt and look for food, and play tricks on the other animals.”

 Many of these folktales carry their own magic.
 Did you enjoy them?
 I sure did!
+Want to read more?
+This, Queen Nzinga, although not a folktale, is also a great read on african history.
+Enjoy!

 ImageSource: pixabay provides for free commercial use and no attribution is required.